 Rule 41.
-Export and Return of Cultural Property in Occupied TerritoryRule 41.
 The occupying power must prevent the illicit export of cultural property from occupied territory and must return illicitly exported property to the competent authorities of the occupied territory.

 State practice establishes this rule as a norm of customary international law applicable in international armed conflicts.

 While this practice concerns States party to the First Protocol to the Hague Convention for the Protection of Cultural Property, it can nevertheless be concluded that the prohibition on exporting cultural property is customary because, in addition to support for this rule found in the practice mentioned above, this obligation is inherent in the obligation to respect cultural property, and particularly in the prohibition on seizing cultural property (see Rule 40).
 If cultural property may not be seized, then a fortiori

 No official contrary practice was found.